-The recording and reporting of adverse events is a critical process for safeguarding the safety of participants in a clinical trial and essential in ensuring the evidence base of the medicinal product's safety profile.
-It is acknowledged that the collection and reporting of adverse events may be resource-consuming for both the investigator and sponsor and therefore should be risk-adjusted based on the added value gained from collecting the adverse event data.
+The recording and reporting of adverse events is a critical process for safeguarding the safety of participants in a clinical trial and essential for ensuring the evidence and accuracy of a medicinal product's safety profile.
+However, it is acknowledged that the collection and reporting of adverse events can be resource-consuming for both the investigator and sponsor and therefore should be risk-adjusted based on the added value gained from collecting the adverse event data.

-Detailed recording of adverse events is especially important for medicinal products that are not yet authorised, and where the data on the medicinal product's safety profile are insufficient.
-In comparison, clinical trials of well-established authorised medicinal products with a robust evidence base do not contribute as much with new significant safety data.
+Detailed recording of adverse events is particularly important for medicinal products that are not yet authorised, and where the data on the medicinal product's safety profile are insufficient.
+In contrast, clinical trials involving well-established authorised medicinal products contribute less with new significant safety data.

-Article 41(2) of the new legislation on clinical trials, regulation (EU) No 536/2014 of 16 April 2014 on clinical trials on medicinal products for human use (the CTR)1 allows adaptation of adverse event management in relation to the individual protocol:
+Article 41(2) of the legislation on clinical trials with medicinal products, regulation (EU) No 536/2014 of 16 April 2014 (CTR)1 allows adaptation of adverse event management2 in relation to the individual protocol: